 Program Specifics

-• Two weeks are held in person at Fanshawe’s London Campus.
-You will stay on campus in residence and get acquainted with the college’s facilities, staff and faculty while meeting other students.
+Week 1: Join us on campus!
+You will stay at our London campus in residence and get acquainted with the college’s facilities, staff and faculty while meeting other students.

 Course Options